hypo69/hypo/pytest/gemini - set 2/en/src/fast_api/openai.md

 # Note:  To properly test the OpenAIModel.ask method, you'd need to mock it using unittest.mock.
-#   This example demonstrates the structure and approach.
+#   This example demonStartes the structure and approach.

 def test_ask_request_validation():